Serious About Losing Weight? Don't Be So Serious!

 - Jump on the Scale Too Often

 - Inaccurate readings (because of water weight changes).
-A person can become less motivated and quit, or think that what there are doing is not working.
+A person can become less motivated and quit, or think that what they are doing is not working.

 - Exercise Too Much

-- Slows metabolism instead of speeding it, and causes exhaustion to the point of quitting.
+- Slows metabolism instead of speeding it up, and causes exhaustion to the point of quitting.

 - Eat Too Little